d1mnewz/interviews/README.md

 * What is event sourcing?
 * What is snapshotting in terms of event sourcing?
 * What is a projection?
+* Describe the role of aggregate in CQRS/ES/DDD environment.
+Go deep on two-phase commit on writing an event to the event store and publishing event to a bus.
+Are transactions good candidates for that kind of case?
+If not, how to avoid transactions in that case?
+* Can you send a command to another bounded context in CQRS/ES/DDD environment?
+Can you publish an event to another bounded context in CQRS/ES/DDD environment?
 * What is AOP?
 Which parts of the system would you move to aspects?
 * [Messaging patterns](https://www.enterpriseintegrationpatterns.com/patterns/messaging/)
   * What is [CorrelationId](https://www.enterpriseintegrationpatterns.com/patterns/messaging/CorrelationIdentifier.html)?
+  * When a retry policy is suitable in general?
+When should you retry your command/API call?
 * How to design against vendor lock-in?

 # Database